junxit/us-congress-bills-117/bill.md

 >   - **(4)** are located in diverse geographic regions of the United States, including United States territories; and
 >   - **(5)** maximize the opportunities for cooperation between institutes of higher education, industry, State and local governments, and nonprofit research institutions with shared areas of energy expertise.
 > - **(c)** *Purposes of the program* The purposes of the Program established under subsection (b) are to—
->   - **(1)** improve the competitiveness of United States clean energy technology research, development, demonstration, and commercial application; and
+>   - **(1)** improve the competitiveness of United States’ clean energy technology research, development, demonstration, and commercial application; and
 >   - **(2)** support the development of tools and technologies best suited for use in diverse regions of the United States, including in rural, tribal, and low-income communities.
 > - **(d)** *Regional clean energy innovation partnerships*
 >   - **(1)** *In general* The Secretary shall competitively award grants to covered consortia to establish or support regional clean energy innovation partnerships that achieve the purposes of the Program in subsection (c).